Where Not to Learn: Prior-Aligned Training with Subset-based Attribution Constraints: Abstract

 \section{Abstract}

-Reliable models should not only predict correctly, but also justify decisions with acceptable evidence.
-Yet conventional supervised learning typically provides only class-level labels, allowing models to achieve high accuracy through shortcut correlations rather than the intended evidence.
-Human priors can help constrain such behavior, but aligning models to these priors remains challenging because learned representations often diverge from human perception.
-To address this challenge, we propose an attribution-based human prior alignment method.
-We encode human priors as input regions that the model is expected to rely on (e.g., bounding boxes), and leverage a highly faithful subset-selection–based attribution approach to expose the model’s decision evidence during training.
-When the attribution region deviates substantially from the prior regions, we penalize reliance on off-prior evidence, encouraging the model to shift its attribution toward the intended regions.
-This is achieved through a training objective that imposes attribution constraints induced by the human prior.
-We validate our method on both image classification and click decision tasks in MLLM-based GUI agent models.
-Across conventional classification and autoregressive generation settings, human prior alignment consistently improves task accuracy while also enhancing the model's decision reasonability.
+Reliable models should not only predict correctly, but also base their decisions on acceptable evidence.
+However, conventional supervised learning typically provides only class-level labels, allowing models to achieve high accuracy by exploiting shortcut correlations rather than intended decision evidence.
+Human priors, such as bounding boxes or target interface elements, can help constrain such behavior, but aligning model evidence with these priors remains challenging because learned decision evidence often diverges from human perception.
+In this work, we study attribution-guided human-prior alignment with subset-selection-based attribution.
+Motivated by prior deletion and insertion evaluations showing that subset-selection attribution can identify compact decision-supporting regions, we use it as a training-time signal to expose the model’s decision evidence.
+When the top-attributed evidence deviates substantially from the prior region, we penalize off-prior reliance and encourage the model to shift its evidence toward the intended regions.
+This yields a selective prior-constrained objective that avoids uniformly suppressing all non-prior regions.
+We validate our method on both image classification and click decision tasks in MLLM-based GUI agents.
+Across discriminative classification and autoregressive decision-making settings, our method improves task accuracy while enhancing attribution reasonability.